 - Our vision for the future of injury prevention in Indiana must begin with a framework that will ensure that professionals are properly trained with the skills and knowledge necessary to reduce the burden of injury.
 A curriculum for injury prevention, i.e. core competencies, is necessary for IP professionals to excel and strengthen the field as a whole.

-IPAC will meet four times in 2014 in Rice Auditorium at Indiana State Department of Health (2 N Meridian, Indianapolis, IN 46204):
+IPAC will meet in Rice Auditorium at Indiana State Department of Health (2 N Meridian, Indianapolis, IN 46204):

 The Injury Prevention Advisory Council is expanding its membership to include more stakeholders from across the state.
 Interested partners will receive email updates about news and research in injury prevention throughout the year to stay up to date.
 If you are interested in becoming a member of IPAC or would like to receive more information about IPAC, please contact Jessica Skiba, email@example.com, 317-233-7716.